-Example: Any student whose position/ membership is revoked will have exactly 96 hours/four (4) calendar days to appeal the revocation.
-The appeal must be submitted in writing to the Executive Board, and must include any relevant information that has not already been presented.
+Example: Any student whose position/ membership is revoked will have 4 calendar days to appeal the revocation.
+The appeal must be submitted in writing to the Executive Board and must include any relevant information that has not already been presented.
 The President will then submit the appeal to the Appeals Committee.
 This committee consists of 3 executive board members and 3 general members.
-This committee will then render a decision at the next general body meeting or in seven (7) calendar days, whichever occurs first.
+This committee will then render a decision at the next general body meeting or in 7 calendar days, whichever occurs first.
 If no appeal is submitted, the Board's decision is automatically binding.